 - To seek (sought; sought) is a word which sounds formal or literary, depending on the situation.
-It means to try to find (in the context of the quote above – happiness).
-More examples: I am seeking some meaning in my life; we don’t always find what we seek. (literary language) Seek used formally: you must show that you are actively seeking employment; you should seek medical advice (= you should ask for it, try to get it).
+It means to try to find (in the context of the quote above – to try to find happiness).
+More examples (seek sound literary in them): 1) I am seeking some meaning in my life.
+2) We don’t always find what we seek.
+In the following sentences seek sounds formal: 1) You must show that you are actively seeking employment.
+2) You should seek medical advice (= you should ask for it, try to get it).

 Losing is a learning experience.
 It teaches you humility.
 It teaches you to work harder.
 It’s also a powerful motivator.
 (Yogi Berra, an American professional baseball catcher)

 - Humility is a way of behaving that shows that you do not think that you are better or more important than other people.
 Synonyms: modesty, humbleness.
-Examples: her natural humility prevented her from advertising her exceptional musical gift; with humility we acknowledge our failings and limitations.
+Examples: 1) Her natural humility prevented her from advertising her exceptional musical gift.
+2) With humility we acknowledge our failings and limitations.

 It is our choices that show what we truly are, far more than our abilities.
 (J.K.Rowling, a British novelist)